RiddleAndCode/rtd-docs/docs/CKM-Product-Documentation.md

 The TEE is a secure area of the main processor ensuring protection of the code and data loaded inside the processor.
 As an isolated execution environment, TEE provides integrity of applications operating within the TEE, along with confidentiality of their assets.
 In general terms, the TEE offers an execution space that provides a higher level of security than an operating system (OS) and more functionality than the Secure Element (SE).

-A cryptographically secured service running in a dedicated Trusted Execution Environment, the Confidential Keystore manages all operations related to the underlying keys and ensures secure key generation, storage and use.
+A cryptographically secured service running in a dedicated Trusted Execution Environment—the Confidential Keystore—manages all operations related to the underlying keys and ensures secure key generation, storage and use.
 Transaction logic securely issues unsigned transactions, which are then signed by the Confidential Keystore.